danielschudel/GitBundleToCloud/README.md

                 Repo-C.git
                 Repo-D.git
                 Repo-E.git
         private/
             Repo-E.git
             Repo-F.git
         public/
             Repo-G.git

 The directory named ```encrypted``` is special.
 If it exists, repos in that directory will go through encryption (after bundle, before upload).
-The other directories are not significant and are just an artifact of my gitolite user/permission organization.
+The other directory names are not significant and are just an artifact of my gitolite user/permission organization.

 You can nest in subdirectores, they will be handled appropriately when pushed offsite.